woutervanveen/woutervanveen/content/posts/00_quarkus_validation/index.md

 ```

 ### Setting up our endpoint
 We are all set and good to go with the development of our API.
-If you've followed along so far you should have a standard Quarkus project with a single endpoint called the `GreetingsResource`.
-For now remove the entire package and create a new package called `org.cinema.reservation.api` which will house our new endpoint.
+If you've followed along so far, you should have a standard Quarkus project with a single endpoint called the `GreetingsResource`.
+For now, remove the entire package and create a new package called `org.cinema.reservations.api` which will house our new endpoint.
 Create the endpoint inside as follows:

 ```java